Mount Unzen: Eruptions after June 3, 1991

+Dome collapses and pyroclastic flows continued.

+The first large-scale dome collapses and pyroclastic flows occurred after June 3 on September 15, 1991.
+Progressive failure of the NE flank of the lava dome started at 16:44, with major flows following at 17:59 and 18:45 before the largest pyroclastic flow at 18:54.
+The first flows descended towards the NE and stopped just short of Kita-Kamikoba.
+The main flow initially descended on the NE flank and was then deflected by Taruki height, directing it to the SE, after which it passed through the already ravaged Kita-Kamikoba, where it remobilized debris from the June 3 eruption, then continued east through the Mizunashi river valley.
+As the pyroclastic flow reached Onokoba the pyroclastic surge detached from the main flow body as it continued moving 600 m to the SE before losing its energy and stopping.
+The surge was powerful enough to move a car 120 m, flatten and uproot large trees and even move large debris in Kita-Kamikoba and Onokoba.
+The surge destroyed the Onokaba elementary school and burned down 150 homes.

 Current status (post-1995)

 Effects of the Heisei eruptions/restoration work

 The eruptive activity caused great damage to the Shimabara Peninsula, especially Shimabara City and Fukae Town.
 The main factor that led to damage were debris flows and lahars, initiated by heavy rain which destabilized pyroclastic flow and ash debris previously deposited on the slopes.
 The Mizunashi basin, as well as the Senbongi district and parts of Shimabara were severely damaged.
 In addition, there was concern about the collapse of Mt.
-Mayuyama, which previously caused the 1972 disaster.
+Mayuyama, which previously caused the 1792 disaster.
 In this eruptive activity, however, Mt.
 Mayuyama protected the center of Shimabara from the pyroclastic flows.

-In areas other than Shimabara and Fukae, there was ash fall depending on the wind direction, and at Kumamoto Airport, it had an impact on the arrival and departure of aircraft.
+In areas other than Shimabara and Fukae, there was ash fall depending on the wind direction, and disrupted flights at Kumamoto Airport.

 Since the eruptions, heavy rains have frequently remobilised pyroclastic material, generating lahars.
 Dikes have been constructed in several river valleys to channel lahar flows away from vulnerable areas, and warning systems and evacuation plans have been developed and deployed.